CENsBonn/fMRI/_sources/data-repositories.md

 ## Datasets and repositories

-### Websites linking to datasets and analyses

-- A website with detailed tutorials about how to analyse movie data: [Naturalistic data](https://naturalistic-data.org).
-- A platform for fast and flexible re-analysis of (naturalistic) fMRI studies, with 13 datasets and downloadable code: [Neuroscout](https://neuroscout.org/datasets); see also this [paper](https://doi.org/10.7554/eLife.79277).

 ### Multi-method datasets

 - The [Human Connectome Project](https://www.humanconnectome.org/) contains a dataset of [1200 subjects aged 22-35](https://www.humanconnectome.org/study/hcp-young-adult).